fluentsinc/playbook/README.md

 ### any human that can follow and execute linear steps effectively.

+### **syntax**

+### The syntax is a term we use to refer to templates or patterns.
+For example, in English, we say "are they coming?" not "they coming are?".
+Switching up the words would mean something totally different.
+Likewise, in programming, we use syntax to define what pattern or template that we want.
+For example, the syntax to create a Git commit is `git commit -m "some message"`.
+Here, the syntax is `git commit -m`. "some message" could contain any words.

-### **Code Words**
+## **Code Words**

 ### Code words are normal words that mean something in the playbook.
 For example, code word "Rookie-X" could mean `rookie-experiments` repository.
 The code words always start with an uppercase letter as you can see in "Rookie-X".
 That's how you could recognize that you're dealing with a code word.
 If the code word has multiple words separted by a hyphen, then the new word also starts with an uppercase letter like so: `Prom-X`.
 There are two types of code words you would see: constant and variable.
+Always refer the `codewords.md` file inside each technology folder.
+Codewords.md files are usually saved as `folder-name-codewords.md`.
+For example, take a look at `rookie-codewords.md`.

 ### **Constant Code Words**